• Skip to primary navigation

 How do you enhance box brownies?
 I can help you!
 Follow these eight simple tips to make the best {and easiest} fudgy brownies.

 1. Start with a good brownie mix.
-My personal favorite brand is Ghirardelli.
-Other favorites include King Arthur Baking Company and Simple Mills (a good gluten-free option).
+My favorite brand is Ghirardelli.
+Other delicious box mixes include King Arthur Baking Company and Simple Mills (a good gluten-free option).

 2. Use egg yolks instead of whole egg(s).
 The yolks are the fattiest part of the egg.
 Using only the rich yolk versus eggs makes the brownies fudgier.

 3. Substitute brewed coffee instead of water.
 Coffee and chocolate have similar flavor profiles; therefore, they play very well off each other.
 Switching out the water for coffee results in a darker, richer flavor.
-You can also use milk or cream instead of the water too.
+You can also use whole milk or heavy cream instead of water.

 4. Add instant espresso (or instant coffee).
-Like the brewed coffee, instant espresso bumps up the chocolate flavor as well.
+Like the brewed coffee, instant espresso also bumps the chocolate flavor.

 5. Include extra chocolate.
 Add semi-sweet chocolate chips or chunks for the ultimate chocolate experience.

 6. Amp up the flavor with pure vanilla extract.
-I know it's pricy but use the good stuff.
-It really adds to the overall flavor of the brownies.
+I know it's pricy, but use the good stuff.
+It adds to the overall flavor of the brownies.
 A little does go a long way.

 7. Use melted butter instead of oil.
 If butter is an option, I will always use it.
 Melted butter provides a luscious, rich flavor and mouthfeel to these brownies.
 Make sure to use unsalted butter.
 And make sure you are using melted butter, not softened.